kill-dash-nine/killdash9Scripts/README.md

 # SatServerScripts
-Scripts for working with Satellite Server and associated pieces
+Scripts I've written for working with various Satellite Server and associated pieces over the years